 Click File | New Form and the class choices now include my-dialog (which we have selected):

 As we said above, subclassing predefined classes of windows is highly recommended.
 You can modify your subclasses changing the initial property values, redefining methods, and so on without worrying about affecting anything else.
 Change an existing class and many things may break.

-The initial device choices are frame-window, non-refreshing-window, rich-edit-dialog, dialog, text-edit-window, lisp-edit-window, and bitmap-window.
+There are many initial device choices.
+Among the more important are are frame-window, non-refreshing-window, rich-edit-dialog, dialog, text-edit-window, lisp-edit-window, and bitmap-window.
 The usual choice, if you intend to add components to the form, is dialog, because it is the choice most suitable for components since it supports ALT-key shortcuts and allows you to move keyboard focus among its controls with the TAB key.
 We describe each type and follow the description with definitions of some terms we use.

 Note on windows with subwindows.
 The classes that have subwindows (non-refreshing-window, bitmap-window, and text-edit-window) instantiate a frame window plus a pane window inside the frame (retrievable by calling frame-child on the frame).
 This is not absolutely necessary since you could just draw in the frame-window by itself, but it comes in handy when you want to add a toolbar or status-bar to the window.
 When added to the frame, these special panes become siblings of the main pane so that the main pane will be an independently scrolling area and the size of it is the actual available drawing size and so on.